David A. Marcus: Career

-By February 2019, The New York Times reported that Marcus was head of a program to develop a cryptocurrency that users of WhatsApp (which is owned by Facebook) could transfer in order to facilitate cross-border payments.
+By February 2019, The New York Times reported that Marcus was head of a program to develop a cryptocurrency that users of WhatsApp (which is owned by Facebook) could transfer to facilitate cross-border payments.
 In June 2019, Marcus and Facebook announced Libra, a cryptocurrency managed by Facebook and other companies as the Libra Association.
 Marcus was placed in charge of Calibra, a subsidiary of Facebook created for the project.
-According to Clare Duffy, writing for CNN Business, "criticism from politicians, regulators and finance experts came swiftly."
-Concern was raised that Libra would be destabilizing to global currencies and central banking, and that Libra would give Facebook even more control and more personal information than it already has.
+According to Clare Duffy, writing for CNN Business, "criticism from politicians, regulators and finance experts came swiftly".
+Concern was raised that Libra would be destabilizing to global currencies and central banking and that Libra would give Facebook even more control and personal information than it already has.
 Libra's announcement also coincided with a multi-state antitrust probe of Facebook (see Federal Trade Commission v.
 Facebook).
 In July 2019, Marcus was called to testify before the US Senate Banking Committee regarding Libra.
 He stated that Libra would not be launched without approval from regulators.

 In May 2020, Calibra was renamed Novi, which would also be the name of a proposed cryptocurrency wallet offered by Facebook.
-In August 2020, Marcus was placed in charge of the Facebook Financial (F2) division, which would handle Facebook's payment service and Whatsapp Pay in some countries.
+In August 2020, Marcus was placed in charge of the Facebook Financial (F2) division, which would handle Facebook's payment service and WhatsApp Pay in some countries.
 Marcus continued to work to gain regulatory approval for Facebook to use Libra for international payments.
 In December 2020, Libra was renamed Diem, and the Libra Association was renamed the Diem Association.
 This change was to emphasize changes made to the plan following its harsh reception from regulators.
 Marcus is one of five board members of the Diem Association.

 In November 2021, Marcus announced that he would be leaving Facebook (recently renamed Meta) at the end of the year.
 Stephane Kasriel is scheduled to take over as head of Meta's financial services division.

 In May 2022, Marcus co-founded a company called Lightspark that describes itself as using the Lightning Network to "extend the capabilities of bitcoin".
-The company received financing led by venture capital firms a16z and Paradigm.
+The company received financing led by venture capital firms a16z and Paradigm Operations.

+In October 2023, Marcus announced that Lightspark open sourced the Money Address (UMA) standard.